Healthy Eating Guide

 -Stay away from empty calorie foods that provide calories but little nutrition.

 -Limit your intake of foods with a lot of added salt and sugar.

 -Limit pre-packaged foods and fast foods, which are generally over-processed, full of chemical additives and high in sodium.

--Drink 6-8 glasses of filtered water each day, while at the same time avoiding soft drinks and limiting fruit juice.
+-Drink 6-8 glasses of filtered water each day, while at the same time avoiding soft drinks and limiting or avoiding fruit juice.